Esri/arcgis-maps-sdk-kotlin-samples/show-portal-user-info/README.md

 ## How to use the sample

-Enter your ArcGIS Online credentials for the specified Url.
+Enter your ArcGIS Online credentials for the specified URL.

 ## How it works